uvarc/rc-website/content/userinfo/ivy-ddl.md

 ## Choosing a Base Environment

 Depending on what analysis tools (i.e. R or Python) you plan on using, you may need to adjust the default computing environment.
-For example, if your code is written to run with Python 2.x (and not Python 3.x), you can choose to an base environment that uses that version.
+For example, if your code is written to run with Python 2.x (and not Python 3.x), you can choose a base environment that uses that version.
 Note that these configurations are on a per project basis, and can managed by visiting **Settings >> Compute environment**.

 ## Installing Packages